balbasty/computational-anatomy-notes/spatial-energies.md

 Typically, assume that a matrix $\mathbf{K}$ allows to compute gradients of an image by using [finite differences](https://en.wikipedia.org/wiki/Finite_difference), *i.e.*, $\mathbf{K}\mathbf{y}$ returns the first derivatives of $\mathbf{y}$.
 Then $(\mathbf{K}\mathbf{y})^{\mathrm{T}}(\mathbf{K}\mathbf{y}) = \mathbf{y}^{\mathrm{T}}\mathbf{K}^{\mathrm{T}}\mathbf{K}\mathbf{y}$ returns the sum of square gradients of $\mathbf{y}$.
 We recognise the regularisation term in the previous objective function, with $\mathbf{L} = \mathbf{K}^{\mathrm{T}}\mathbf{K}$, which is postitive-definite by construction.

 In this article, we describe a selection of regularisation "energies" used in SPM, which were presented in [Ashburner (2007)](https://doi.org/10.1016/j.neuroimage.2007.07.007).
-We provide their continuous and discrete form, show the equivalent spare matrices and generate random samples from the corresponding Gaussian distributions.
-All exemples use displacement fields, *i.e.*, images with several components (2 for 2D images, 3 for 3D images).
+We provide their continuous and discrete form, show the equivalent sparse matrices and generate random samples from the corresponding Gaussian distributions.
+All examples use displacement fields, *i.e.*, images with several components (2 for 2D images, 3 for 3D images).
 They are color coded, so that all components can be seen at once, according to the following scale:

 <figure>